Electrician Chicago IL | 24 Hour Licensed Residential MCC Electric

 Theoretically, electricity travels at the speed of light.
 However, the actual speed might be a bit lower due to multiple factors, including the presence of the electric field.
 This is why your bulb switches on just as you put your switch on.
 It also indicates that you must be vigilant with the electricity as it can be dangerous.

-Also Read: What is IC Rating for lighting?
+Also Read: What is IC Rating for Lighting?